gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 > Caveats:
 > * **Words vs. Sub-words vs. Tokens**: though these terms have different meanings, they are used interchangeably in most of the time.
-> Where the different matters, it is highlighted.
+> Where the difference matters, it is highlighted.
 > * **Undefined terms**: a lot of undefined terms are in this lecture.
 Most of them will be introduced in detail in later lectures.